Ghost in the Shell (1995 film): Reception

+Ghost in the Shell has received critical acclaim.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 95% based on 62 reviews, with an average rating of 7.8/10.
 The website's critical consensus reads, "A stunning feat of modern animation, Ghost in the Shell offers a thoughtful, complex treat for anime fans, as well as a perfect introduction for viewers new to the medium."
 On Metacritic, the film has a weighted average score of 76 out of 100 based on 14 critics, indicating "generally favorable reviews".

 Niels Matthijs of Twitch Film praised the film, stating, "Not only is Kokaku Kidotai an essential film in the canon of Japanese animation, together with Kubrick's 2001: A Space Odyssey and Tarkovsky's Solaris, it completes a trio of book adaptations that transcend the popularity of their originals and [gives] a new meaning to an already popular brand."
 Clark Collis of Empire opined that the film was predictable, but praised its production values.
-Johnathan Mays of Anime News Network praised the animation combined with the computer effects, calling it "perhaps the best synthesis ever witnessed in anime".
+Johnathan Mays of Anime News Network gave Ghost in the Shell a rating of A subbed and B+ dubbed, praising the animation combined with the computer effects, calling it "perhaps the best synthesis ever witnessed in anime".
 Helen McCarthy in 500 Essential Anime Movies describes the film as "one of the best anime ever made", praising its screenplay and "atmospheric score", and adding that "action scenes as good as anything in the current Hollywood blockbuster are supported by CGI effects that can still astonish".
 In a 1996 review, film critic Roger Ebert rated the film three out of four stars, praising the visuals, soundtrack and themes, but felt that the film was "too complex and murky to reach a large audience ... it's not until the second hour that the story begins to reveal its meaning".
 In February 2004, Cinefantastique listed the film as one of the "10 Essential Animations" alongside Oshii's 1984 film Beautiful Dreamer.
 It ranked 35 on Total Film's 2010 top list of 50 Animated Films.
 The film ranked on Wizards Anime Magazine on their "Top 50 Anime released in North America".
+Raphael See of THEM Anime Reviews gave Ghost in the Shell a 4 out of 5 star rating, handing out praise for the soundtrack, animation, characters, and story, but criticized the ending.
+See ultimately concluded that "this is still a good, moody flick that anime fans will be talking about for a long time after watching."